 There will be chains and a down marker on the sideline that looks like this.

-Offenses have four opportunities (downs) to move the ball 10 yards.
-If they successfully move the football 10 yards, they will have four chances to move the ball 10 yards.
+Offenses have four downs (opportunities) to move the ball 10 yards.
+If they successfully move the football 10 yards, they will have four more downs to move the ball another 10 yards.
+They repeat this until the ball crosses the goal line.

 If the offense does not move the ball 10 yards in 4 downs, the other team’s offense will come on the field to try to score points.